If corticosteroids are ineffective, Endoscopic Sinus Surgery is typically recommended. No nasal packing, bruising or swelling.

 The most common adverse reactions observed in a clinical trial were bronchitis, upper respiratory or middle ear infection, headache, light-headedness, asthma and nose bleed.
 SINUVA is indicated for adults with nasal polyps, 18 years of age and older, who have had ethmoid sinus surgery.

-If you’d like to learn more about treatment of nasal polyps with SINUVA, please schedule a consultation with us.
+If you’d like to learn more about treatment of nasal polyps with the SINUVA Sinus Implant, please give us a call to schedule a consultation.

 SINUVA™ Sinus Implant is a drug-releasing (mometasone furoate) implant indicated for the treatment of nasal polyps, in patients ≥ 18 years of age who have had ethmoid sinus surgery.